Hunter College High School: Sports

-In 2010, Hunter's boys varsity soccer team, under the lead of returning Coach Asumana Randolph, defied all odds by winning their division, and winning the first round of playoffs in overtime, a game which in past seasons has been the last.
-They went on to win the quarter finals, playing the defending champion, Queens Vocational, and also to win semi-finals.
-Hunter continued their streak to the championship, where they played Monroe Campus and won in a shut out; 3–0, becoming the first Hunter Boys' soccer team to win the PSAL championship.
-A rough game, the championship was won at the cost of broken leg of Captain Emmett Kim, who was injured while scoring a goal.
-Standout Julian Ricardo also was injured, tearing his ACL, but continued to play on.
-Coach Asumana Randolph, ecstatic about the magnificent season, promised the team an African dinner; motivation which helped them push through each playoff round.

 In 2011, both the Boys' and Girls' varsity lacrosse teams won the PSAL Bowl Division Championships.
 In 2013 Boys' Lacrosse won the City Championship against Tottenville.
 That season, prior to winning the City Championship, they were ranked third overall among all city schools, both public and private (after first-ranked Dalton and second-ranked Tottenville).

 In the 2012 season, the Boys' Middle School Soccer Team were the Citywide PSAL Champions winning the finals against Salk.

 In the 2016 season, the Girls' varsity golf team won the citywide PSAL championship, defeating Bronx Science High School 5–0 in the finals.
 The team went on to win the city championship in the 2017 and 2018 seasons as well, capturing the title for three years in a row.
-In the 2021 season, the Girls' Varsity Golf team won the citywide PSAL Championship by defeating Staten Island Technical High School 3-2 in the final.
+In the 2021 season, the Girls' Varsity Golf team won the citywide PSAL Championship by defeating Staten Island Technical High School 3–2 in the final.

-In the 2019 season, the Boys' Middle School Soccer Team won the City Championships, and in the 2020 season, the Boys' Varsity Soccer Team reached the Manhattan Championships, but lost to Middle College High School in penalty kicks, 4–3.
-In the 2021 season, Hunter again lost to Middle College High School in the finals on penalty kicks, losing 5-4.

-In the 2021 season, the Girls Varsity Soccer Team triumphed over Brooklyn Technical High School with a decisive 4-1 victory to finish an undefeated, division winning season.

-The Athletic Association (AA) is an organization of varsity athletes that promotes school spirit and the interests of student athletes.
-The AA organizes intramural tournaments, sells Hunter apparel, and promotes sporting events.
-The AA coordinates and executes Sports Banquet and the annual Junior-Senior football games during Spirit Day as well.